cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 Selecting `3 Boot Options -> B1 Console` is important.
 It seems Raspbian ships with a GUI desktop on by default and you want to turn it off.

-Here, I am setting my locale to en_US.UTF-8.
+Here, we am setting my locale to 'en_US.UTF-8 UTF-8'.
 If you are in a different country you should set this as you want.

+Once finished, reboot the system when asked or manually from the command line with `sudo reboot`.

 ### 2.3) Update the system

-    sudo apt-get update  #update database
+    sudo apt-get update --yes  #update database
-    sudo apt-get upgrade #update userspace (this can take a long time) sudo reboot          #reboot
+    sudo apt-get upgrade --yes  #update userspace (this can take a long time) sudo reboot                #reboot

 ## Setup the network